 What Types of Arthritis May Qualify for Social Security Disability?

-Between 2013 and 2015, the CDC reported doctors diagnosed arthritis among 1 in 4 women (26%) and 1 in 5 men (19.1%).
-However, this painful condition affects 29.3% of Americans aged 45-64.
+In 2020, the U.S. Centers for Disease Control and Prevention reported doctors diagnosed arthritis among 1 in 4 adults.
+By 2040, the CDC estimates that 78 million American adults will suffer from it.
 These are the types and related conditions the Social Security Administration (SSA) lists as qualifying disabilities:

 - Rheumatoid arthritis